A & N Electric Cooperative offers its members several devices to help guard against unwanted surges occurring in the home.

 While the Cooperative strongly recommends a two-stage approach, either stage may be used independently of the other.
 Should you decide to use a single-stage approach, please be sure to select the surge protector that is best suited to match your needs.

-A & N Electric Cooperative provides no warranty on household equipment protected by the stage one surge protectors it leases.
+A & N Electric Cooperative provides no warranty on household equipment protected by the stage one surge protectors it provides.

 Meter Treater Surge Protector Specifications (Stage One)